ModulesUnraveled/uft-live/UFT Live.md

 In `03-organisms/accordion/accordion.twig` you can see how we add a library with the `{{ attach_library('uft/LIBRARY_NAME') }}` syntax.

+Adding `attach_library` to any twig file will tell the page that it should load the associated library any time that Twig template is used.
+This means the accordion js, for example, will only load on pages that actually have an accordion on them.

 ## Javascript
 ### Writing JS to work in both PL and Drupal
 The `03-organisms/slideshow/slideshow.js` file shows how to write Drupal specific JS for when you need to use Drupal behaviors.
 The `03-organisms/accordion/accordion.js` file shows vanilla JS that will work in both places too.